 Speech-language pathologists assist both children and adults with a wide range of communication disorders.
 Excellent career opportunities in this field are expected to continue well into the next decade as the expanding older population ages and medical advances improve survival rates for premature infants and victims of stroke and trauma, all of whom typically require professional speech assessment and, possibly, treatment.

 A master's degree in Speech-Language Pathology (SLP) is the professional entry-level requirement for employment as a speech-language pathologist.
 Completion of CSUN's Master of Science in Communicative Disorders master's program satisfies the academic requirements for

-Offered in collaboration with CSUN's College of Health and Human Development, this program is a 36-month course of study, taught fully online by distinguished CSUN faculty with field experience in all aspects of the profession.
-Designed for working professionals, the program is taught in the cohort format, which maximizes interaction with faculty and fosters the development of networking relationships with fellow participants.
+Offered in collaboration with CSUN's College of Health and Human Development, this program is a 41-month course of study, taught fully online by distinguished CSUN faculty with field experience in all aspects of the profession.
+The program is taught in the cohort format, which maximizes interaction with faculty and fosters the development of networking relationships with fellow participants.

 The M.S. in Communication Disorders and Sciences program won the Outstanding Program Award from the National Awards Committee of the University Professional & Continuing Education Association (UPCEA).